The 5 best beaches nearby and in Barcelona

 If you’re facing Frank Gehry’s Peix sculpture (you can’t miss it, it’s a 56-metre long goldfish), Nova Icària beach is behind you and to the right.
 This is a family beach, with volley fields and a ping-pong table.

 Again, facing the Peix, Mar Bella beach is a ten-minute walk to the right.
 This is a beach with a younger crowd, mostly gay men but lots of women as well.
 It’s also a nudist zone.
 Mar Bella and Nova Icària are the best beaches in Barcelona.
 If you want something else, it’s not a bad idea to leave the city; there are beautiful beaches in the vicinity.

-A bit further away (65 minutes by train) lies Sant Pol de Mar.
+This seaside village is only a bit further away than better-known Sitges (65 minutes by train).
 You can stay close to the train station and enjoy the bars on the beach, or you can walk a bit further away and lay your towel in between the rocky formations.
 Great photo opportunities galore.

 Already a member?
 Log in.